Home > Green Ways and Red Wines: Beaune and Cluny

 After breakfast, travel northwest to the rural town of Couches, after crossing the Canal du Centre.
 This itinerary is definitely a good contrast and a nice balance to the wine-making area, as you’ll be crossing a land of cattle farms, oak woods, and isolated farms.

 This ride ends in the market town of Nolay, where you will overnight.

 The ride from Nolay takes you up to Bligny-sur-Ouche and down to the Canal of Burgundy at Pont d’Ouche.
 After riding along the peaceful canal on the towpath, you will cycle back to Beaune.

 This 15-km stretch is a smooth downhill through a lovely forest before reaching the great vineyards of Alex Corton.

 After breakfast, depart at the time of your choice.

-3 nights in 3-star hotels, 1 night in a non-rated hotel "of character", 1 night in a 2-star hotel and 2 nights in a guesthouse of charm
+4 nights in 3-star hotels, 1 night in a non-rated hotel “of character”, and 2 nights in a guesthouse of charm